verdammelt/octopress/source/_posts/2011-04-13-how-i-learned-agile-all-wrong-and-still-ended-up-liking-it.markdown

 management, but in the end I think it is better to be open and up-front about everything going on in a project.
-If there are problems it is best to get them out in the open earlier, so that they can be addressed earlier (when it is generally earlier to address them).
+If there are problems it is best to get them out in the open earlier, so that they can be addressed earlier (when it is generally easier to address them).

 I like working incrementally.
 Working on small stories in time-boxed iterations help me to keep focused.
 Each iteration I have to make sure